nordseele/hans_rust/readme.md

 - OSC input

 [1]: The OSC to ii and MIDI to ii system is perfectly fine but needs a generic mapping.

-[2]: Option A is to do that using RPPAL, Option B is to do a full Pigpio binding and use bsc2xfer.
+[2]: Option A -> by extending RPPAL ? | Option B -> full Pigpio binding and use bsc2xfer.